What Is a DEXA Scan?

 |---|---|---|---|

-| DEXA | Gold standard (1-2% margin) | Body fat %, lean mass, visceral fat, regional breakdown | Requires a clinical scanner; low-dose radiation (very safe) |
+| DEXA | Gold standard (1-2% margin) | Body fat %, lean mass, visceral fat, bone density, regional breakdown | Requires a clinical scanner; low-dose radiation (very safe) |

 | InBody / BIA Scales | Moderate (5-10% error) | Estimated body fat %, estimated lean mass | Affected by hydration, meals, exercise.
-No visceral fat, no regional data. |
+No visceral fat, no bone density, no regional data. |

-| BodPod | Good (3-5% error) | Body fat % and lean mass (whole body only) | No regional breakdown, no visceral fat.
+| BodPod | Good (3-5% error) | Body fat % and lean mass (whole body only) | No regional breakdown, no visceral fat, no bone density.
 Affected by body temperature and clothing. |

 | Calipers (Skinfold) | Variable (depends on tester) | Estimated body fat % | Highly operator-dependent.
 Only measures subcutaneous fat at a few sites.
 No muscle, bone, or visceral data. |

 | Hydrostatic Weighing | Good (2-3% error) | Body fat % and lean mass | Requires full submersion in water.
-No regional data, no visceral fat.
+No regional data, no visceral fat, no bone density.
 Uncomfortable for many people. |

-The short version: if you want one test that gives you body fat, muscle mass, visceral fat, and regional distribution all at once -- DEXA is it.
+The short version: if you want one test that gives you body fat, muscle mass, visceral fat, bone density, and regional distribution all at once -- DEXA is it.
 Everything else is a compromise on accuracy, detail, or both.

 Who Should Get a DEXA Scan?